TSA ID requirements are changing on October 1, 2020. Please visit the TSA website to learn more about how REAL ID will impact you.

 - DHS-designated enhanced driver's license

-- Drivers' licenses or other state photo identity cards issued by a Department of Motor Vehicles (or equivalent) that meets REAL ID benchmarks
+- Drivers' licenses or other state photo identity cards issued by a Department of Motor Vehicles (or equivalent) that meet REAL ID requirements

 - A Native American Tribal Photo ID

 - An airline or airport-issued ID (if issued under a TSA-approved security plan)

 - A Registered Traveler Card (that contains name, date of birth, gender, expiration date, and a tamper-resistant feature)

 - Canadian provincial driver's license or Indian and Northern Affairs Canada (INAC) card

 Non-US/Canadian citizens are not required to carry their passports if they have documents issued by the U.S. government such as Permanent Resident Cards.
 Those who do not should be carrying their passports while visiting the U.S.